ArthurHowardMorris/ArthurHowardMorris.github.io/assets/slides/acct3210/S19/problems.md

 ## Kitchen Rite: Outsourcing and job order costing

+### Job order costing

+- classic example is shipbuilding
+- products are produced in batches which each require different raw materials and classes of labor

 ### Kitchen Rite

 Kitchen Rite is considering outsourcing the production of a steel chassis that